The Best Spanish Dessert Wine

 Lastly, due respect must be paid to Torres.
 For over 50 years, pioneer Torres has been making a wine called Floralis-Moscatel Oro, a dainty, elegant dessert wine that boasts gorgeous honeyed and tangerine fruit.
 Historically, the Mediterranean coast’s hottest, lowest vineyards in lower Penedes supplied super-ripe Muscat and Malvasia grapes for dessert wines.
 As a result, they were largely coarse, alcoholic, and top-heavy.

-However, when Torres started investing heavily in the region in the 1960s, they raised the bar considerably with the introduction of Floralis.
-Faithful to its origins, it is nevertheless a modern-style Spanish dessert wine that will appeal to a broad audience of oenophiles.
-More recently, Gramona has added to the Catalan family of sweet wines by producing an ice wine using cryo-extraction.
+However, when Torres started investing heavily in the region in the 1960s, they raised the bar considerably by introducing Floralis.
+Faithful to its origins, it is a modern-style Spanish dessert wine that will appeal to a broad audience of oenophiles.
+In addition, Gramona has recently added to the Catalan family of sweet wines by producing an ice wine using cryo-extraction.
 And so, the palate becomes ever more varied and rich.
-Of course, we don’t wish to exaggerate – Spain still lags behind France in terms of collectability and recognition.
+Of course, we don’t wish to exaggerate – Spain still lags behind France regarding collectability and recognition.
 But Spain is rapidly catching up thanks to considerable investment, respect for tradition, and bold new ideas.

 More information